 “I think Mistress Eleanora is rather fetching,” Vinewood said with a crooked grin.

 “She certainly knows more than she’s letting on,” Kyle said.

 The grin faded from Vinewood’s face.
-“What makes you say that?” he said.
+“What makes you say that?”

 “She couldn’t keep her hands still,” Kyle said.
 “Anybody that nervous surely must have something to hide.”